-Serial casting is a process in which a well-padded cast is used to immobilize a joint that is lacking full range of motion.
-The cast will be applied and removed weekly, to gradually increase the range of motion in the affected joint.
+Serial casting is a noninvasive procedure that helps children improve their range of motion so they can perform daily activities with less difficulty.
+A well-padded cast, used to immobilize a joint that is lacking full range of motion, will be applied and removed on a weekly basis.
+Each cast gradually increases the range of motion in the affected joint.

 - Cerebral palsy